TatianaTylosky/mentor-material/mentor-field-guide.md

 **Code Tour**

 Many students can make something that works without understanding *why* it works.
-Asking them to review their code and explain what each line does, allows them to recognize the “why” behind each action.
+Asking them to review their code and explain what each line does allows them to recognize the “why” behind each action.
 Be sure to call out areas that could be improved with questions like, “Why did you choose to call this method?” or “Are there any other ways that can be done?”
 In a code tour, you can also suggest other implementation alternatives, challenging the student to weigh all options.

 **Code Review**